PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### Step x: Launch CloudShell

 - Search for `cloudshell` in top search bar

+This lab will use cloudshell for access to AWS CLI and as a runtime environment to provision your lab resources in AWS using terraform.
+Cloudshell will have the same IAM role as your authenticated user and has some utilities (git, aws cli, etc) pre-installed.
+It is only available in limited regions currently.

 - Check which Marketplace VM-Series images (AMIs) are available